 Car seats are very important in keeping our kids safe.
-However it can be a drag to travel with them, especially when it’s already a pain getting through the airport smoothly with kids.
-Not anymore, here are 5 tips on traveling with your car seat.
+However it can be a drag to travel with a car seat, especially when it’s already a pain getting through the airport smoothly with kids.
+Not anymore, here are 5 tips on traveling with a car seat.

 Traveling With a Car Seat: Does my car seat fly for free?

 On US Airlines you can always check a car seat for free at the ticket counter or at the gate.
 Here are 3 reasons to always gate check your car seat.
 However when traveling with a car seat on international airlines the rules vary.
 Some count it towards your checked luggage allowance while others only allow it to fly for free if the child is under 2.
 Check your specific airlines website or call customer service to verify.

 How to protect your checked car seat!

 When first traveling with a car seat the only thing I thought about were all the germs it would get from checking it.
 It would get germs from multiple people touching it, from the belt conveyor at baggage claim, and by being under the plane.
 Then I’d be putting my precious, clean baby in there to catch all those germs.
 Due to this I highly recommend purchasing a protective bag!

 I forgot mine once and on my flight to my destination I asked the counter for a garbage bag and they provided me with one.
 However, on the way back that counter didn’t have any so don’t count on the airline providing something when traveling with a car seat.
-All the baby stores have several types and sizes depending on your needs.
+All the baby stores have several types and sizes of car seat bags depending on your needs.
 I bought a sturdy one as we travel a lot and didn’t want to risk the cheaper material ones ripping after multiple uses.
 If you don’t plan on using it much, don’t break the bank!

 What are the risks of checking a car seat?